My Household Online Directory My Pledges My Giving Contribution Statements Volunteer Connect (Pilot)

 Elder Ministry

-Several years ago, FUS established an outreach ministry at Oakwood Village West where many of our older members have settled.
+Our ministers and Director of Membership facilitate a monthly program at Oakwood Village West, where many of our older members have settled.
 These members are some of our most enthusiastic lifelong learners and committed volunteers.
-Our ministers and Director of Membership and Adult Spiritual Programs facilitate a monthly program at Oakwood West.
-Members, as well as non-members, living at Oakwood or elsewhere in the Madison area are welcome to attend.
+Members, as well as non-members, living at Oakwood or elsewhere in the Madison area are all welcome to attend.

 Spiritual Practice Groups